www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 license: EPL-2.0 OR MIT
 ---
 # An Advantage Of SVN Over Git
-> Git is good for one repository,
+> Git is a good version control system for one repository,
 > but it seems to lack a protocol for managing multiple repos.

-So, a week ago I talked to a friend about one of SVN's big advantages over Git: the ability to add sub repositories without the need for an additional repo and software.
+So, a week ago, I talked to a friend about one of SVN's big advantages over Git: the ability to add sub repositories without the need for an additional repo and software.